 Check Your Background

 Before you head up to bed Christmas Eve, look all around the room.
 Take some pictures and see if there is anything that you wouldn't want in the background Christmas morning.
 Actually taking the pictures helps you really see what you may miss by only looking.
-I can point out a whole bunch of things that I wish I would have moved in this picture.
+I can point out a whole bunch of things that I wish I would have moved in the picture below.
 While you're at it, do you want to move any furniture quickly so it is easier to take pictures of everyone?
 Print off your Christmas Eve checklist now so your morning will go much smoother.

 Stash Your Trash, Scissors, and Camera

 Create a trash site now.
 Get a big box and wrap it in Christmas paper or put a trash can behind a chair so you won't see it in the photos.
-Sneak some scissors in your stocking or by your chair.
+Sneak some scissors and extra batteries in your stocking or by your chair.
 Is your camera charged?
 Make sure it is somewhere close to where you'll be sitting so you can quickly grab it and capture the morning.
 Have a video camera?
 Set it up somewhere you won't really notice but can still get a good shot of the family.
 Invest in a tripod to make your life easier- this bendable tripod makes it's really easy to capture photos anywhere.
 Christmas morning all you have to do is hit record.
 Do you always forgot to include yourself in the photo because you're the one taking them?
-Set an alarm on your phone to remind you to take some selfies or hand the camera to someone else for a minute.
+Set an alarm on your phone to remind yourself to take some selfies or hand the camera to someone else for a minute.

 Create a Christmas Morning Zone